 - Remote Service – A suite of software-based HVAC diagnostics tools that allow HVAC technicians to remotely access a client’s system, in order to provide intelligent, smart analysis and support to technical issues of any HVAC system – without the need to travel on-site.

 - Software – A set of commands that instruct the computer’s hardware how to work and perform a certain task.
 It allows handling data more efficiently, eases extensive calculations (which were previously made manually), and provides enhanced tools in order to perform various tasks automatically or manually, through an intuitive and user friendly interface.

-- Software as a Service (SaaS) – A software licensing and delivery model, in which a software is licensed on a subscription basis and is centrally hosted and maintained on the manufacturer’s “cloud”.
+- Software as a Service (SaaS) – A software licensing and delivery model, licensing software on a subscription basis.
+It is centrally hosted and maintained on the manufacturer’s “cloud”.
 The manufacturer maintains all the functionalities of the delivered software.
 Usually all the computing and data are stored and processed on the cloud servers, while the user uses a browser or a mobile application to access the software’s functionalities.
 The advantages of Software as a Service model are many:

 - Easier and faster maintenance

 - High computing processing needs without the need to add more local hardware or the need to update hardware specs on-site